Destination Thailand Visa (DTV): Key Facts

 Additional Requirements from Various Consulates

-Some consulates may require additional documents or impose specific conditions for visa applications.
-For example, consulates operating with the e-visa system typically require proof of residency or a long-term visa in the country where the application is being submitted, as well as evidence of residence in that country at the time of the application.
+Some Royal Thai embassies and consulates may require additional documents or impose specific conditions for visa applications.
+For example, consulates using the e-visa system often ask for proof of residency or a long-term visa in the applicant’s country of residence, along with evidence of residence at the time of application.

 Examples of Additional Requirements: